kasperisager/vanilla-api/README.md

 ## Getting started

-To get started using Ninja, either:
+To get started using Vanilla API, either:
 - [Download the latest release](https://github.com/kasperisager/VanillaAPI/archive/master.zip)
 - Clone the repository directly into your Vanilla `applications` directory:
 `$ cd /path/to/vanilla/applications/`